S2AUlendo/HeatCompensation-Docs/Dyndrite/Multi-OpticBuilds.md

 When running multi-optic builds this re-ordering can potentially conflict with constraints that are added during the slicing process, if all the segments are re-ordered independent of these constraints.

-The example below provides a guide on how Ulendo HC can be integrated with Multi-Optic systems within the Dyndrite Environment
+The example below provides a guide on how Ulendo HC can be integrated with Multi-Optic systems within the Dyndrite Environment.

 Import the Ulendo HC Plugin into the project